Boating Accident Injury FAQ (What You Need to Know About Your Legal Rights)

 - The vessel sustained or caused damage.

-Generally, cabin cruisers, runabouts, and jet skis are most commonly involved in a boating accident compared to sailboats and schooners.
+Generally, cabin cruisers, runabouts, and jet skis are most commonly involved in a boating accident with boat operators compared to sailboats and schooners.

-The US Coast Guard states that there are numerous common causes accidents that include:
+The US Coast Guard states that there are numerous common causes of boating accidents that include:

 - Boat operating inexperience